Dealing with a Cats Furniture Scratching Habit: AITA for Scolding?

 Feline Enrichment Strategies

-Dr. Jennifer Holland, a wildlife journalist, advocates for enriching a cat's environment as a solution to destructive behaviors.
+Enriching a cat's environment is a solution to destructive behaviors.
 This includes creating vertical spaces like shelves or cat trees to stimulate exploration and climbing.
 Such structures mimic a cat's natural habitat, providing mental stimulation and physical exercise.

 Moreover, rotating toys and introducing puzzle feeders can keep your cat engaged and reduce the likelihood of destructive scratching.
 These strategies create a fulfilling environment that caters to a cat's instinctual needs, promoting a positive pet-owner relationship.